Table of Contents

 PERSONAL STATEMENT

-Results-driven Pharmacist with over 6 years of experience in clinical pharmacy, primary care, and substance use treatment.
-Specialised in delivering patient-centred care, managing hypertension clinics, and providing non-medical prescribing for individuals affected by alcohol and drug use.
+Pharmacist with 6+ years of experience in clinical pharmacy and substance use treatment.
+Specialise in delivering patient-centred care, managing hypertension clinics, and providing non-medical prescribing for individuals affected by alcohol and drug use.
 Proven ability to enhance medication safety, streamline clinical operations, and collaborate effectively within multidisciplinary teams.
-Seeking to leverage my expertise in clinical pharmacy, primary care, and addiction treatment to contribute to the team at Fairview Medical Practise.

 WORK EXPERIENCE